 FIRST PRIZE

 Alex-Jaden Peart, “Affective Entanglements: Shifting Attitudes Toward the Ancient Greek Body.”
-(B.Phil., Ellen Cole Lee, advisor and Committee Chair).
+(B.Phil., Ellen Cole Lee, Thesis Advisor and Committee Chair).

 Honors Theses